 Life With a Side of Wine serves millennials transitioning through adulthood with questions many of us have.
 Created to provoke and engage in the issues or thoughts we come across in our twenties.
 Ranging from dating, self-love, relationships, social media, and even your favorite drink on the rocks.
 Grab a glass because life has been served one hundred proof!

-Check out my podcast Red Bottom Brunch airing Sunday starting 8/12 with my co-host Nonni, Hon.
+Check out my podcast Red Bottom Brunch on SoundCloud airing every other Sunday with my co-host Nonni, Hon.
 E.

 If Life Was as Simple as a Mimosa...